Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Discussion

-The other experiment that we have done is fine-tuning the pre-trained model in multilingual settings, on the word alignments of all the targeted language pairs, as well as Hindi-English.
-We expect that as these languages are close and somehow related to each other, like Pashto and Farsi or Nepalese and Hindi, fine-tuning the pre-trained model on them simultaneously could help the model use the knowledge of related languages.
-Thus, we fine-tune the XLMR-Base model to optimize the cross-lingual alignment loss defined in \cref{eq4}, on all these language pairs altogether.
-The multilingual fine-tuning results are also shown in \cref{tab4}, named as Aligned-XLMR-multi.
-As expected, this model gives the best results while improving the previous outcomes for all language pairs.
+One of the experiments that we have done is fine-tuning the pre-trained model in multilingual settings on the word alignments of all the targeted language pairs, as well as Hindi-English.
+We expect that as these languages are close and somehow related to each other, like Pashto and Persian or Nepalese and Hindi, fine-tuning the pre-trained model on them simultaneously could help the model use the knowledge of related languages.
+Thus, we fine-tune the XLMR-Base model to optimize the cross-lingual alignment loss defined in \cref{eq4} on all these language pairs together.
+The multilingual fine-tuning results are also shown in \cref{tab5} and \cref{tab6}, named Aligned-XLMR-5-lang-pair and Aligned-XLMR-6-lang-pair.
+As expected, the Aligned-XLMR-6-lang-pair model, which is fine-tuned on all the 6 language pairs, including Hi-En, gives the best results while improving the previous outcomes for all language pairs.

-In order to study the effects of our cross-lingual alignment described in \cref{subsec3.3} more directly, we also evaluate our fine-tuned model in the word alignment task, using the greedy matching method described in \cite{bib28}.
-We conduct evaluations with golden alignments of En-Fa \citep{bib29} and En-Hi\footnote{\url{http://web.eecs.umich.edu/~mihalcea/wpt05/}} language pairs, and use the \textit{Alignment Error Rate} (AER) \citep{bib10} as the evaluation metric.
+In order to study the effects of our cross-lingual alignment described in \cref{subsec3.3} more directly, we also evaluate our best fine-tuned model in the word alignment task, using the greedy matching method described in \cite{sabet2020simalign}.
+We conduct evaluations with golden alignments of En-Fa \citep{tavakoli2014} and En-Hi\footnote{\url{http://web.eecs.umich.edu/~mihalcea/wpt05/}} language pairs and use the \textit{Alignment Error Rate} (AER) \citep{ochney2003} as the evaluation metric.

-Figure 5 illustrates the AER while using the representations of each layer in the word alignment task for the XLMR-Base model and its cross-lingually aligned version after fine-tuning multilingually.
+Figure 5 illustrates the AER while using the representations of each layer in the word alignment task for the XLMR-Base model and its cross-lingually aligned version after fine-tuning on all the 6 language pairs.
 It shows that for both language pairs, the AER significantly reduces in all the layers after fine-tuning, specifically for the last few layers.
-This shows that the cross-lingually aligned model improves alignment of words in parallel sentences.
+This shows that the cross-lingually aligned model improves the alignment of words in parallel sentences.
 As a result, it enhances matched words in the greedy matching step while computing XLMRScore, and thus it could alleviate the mismatching issue as expected.